Dream Chronicles: The Chosen Child: Gameplay

-In addition to give players time to really explore every aspect of the scenes, KatGames add a device called the Nexus gateway (a series of gateways that allow you to travel to different interconnected locations after you figure out how to unlock them) with hoping to make the game non-linear which allows players to move freely throughout the game world.
+In addition to give players time to explore every aspect of the scenes, KatGames added a device called the Nexus gateway, a series of gateways that allow players to travel to different interconnected locations after they figure out how to unlock them; this makes the game non-linear and allows players to move freely throughout the game world.
 Instead of being confined to a linear path, The Chosen Child opens the door for wider exploration, creating the epic feel the series needed to move to the next level.
 As a result, now players can travel back and forth all the scenes by pulling levers to rotate a massive set of gears and portals in the Nexus gateway, yet this unique feature only appeared in The Chosen Child.
 For the second time in the Dream Chronicles series, players can enjoy the experiences of solving maze puzzles.
-The Chosen Child contains two underwater labyrinths, one in the 19th scene and the other one in the 23rd scene.
-However, they are criticized for their highly difficult level preventing some players from completing the whole game.
-The game has only one weak spot: hint system.
-The crystal ball is of little help.
+The Chosen Child contains two underwater labyrinths, one in the 19th scene and the other one in the 23rd scene, but they are criticized for their highly difficult level preventing some players from completing the whole game.
+The game has a hint system, in the form of crystal ball.
 It rarely tells the exact solution, but instead gives players slight hints.
 Like in the two previous games of the series, the screen sparkles at times hinting the place where players are to pick up or apply something, but that rarely happens.
 If players get stuck, they have to keep looking until finding the right item.

-Like two previous games of the series, Dream Chronicles’ featured factor Dream Jewels (and the new one: gold nuggets) come with unique usages, as they are required to open new Nexus gateways, and for the first time Dream Jewels can be forged by the players themselves.
+Like the previous games of the series, The Chosen Child features Dream Jewels and they come with unique usages, as they are required to open new Nexus gateways, and for the first time Dream Jewels can be forged by the players themselves.
 There are ten gold nuggets and 30 Dream Pieces molding ten Dream Jewels to complete; other 58 gold nuggets and 60 Dream Pieces work as bonus scores, which are all scattered throughout the game.
 Like Dream Chronicles 2, players need to replay the game several times to be able to find all of 16 Dream Jewels.
 At the end of the game, players earn a high score.
-The faster how players can complete the game, the more Dream Pieces and gold nuggets they can find, the more Dream Jewels they can forge, the better score they will earn.
+The faster how players can complete the game, the more Dream Pieces and gold nuggets they can find, and the more Dream Jewels they can forge, the better score they will earn.
 When players play again under the same name, they will have new Dream Jewel molds to forge, and some of the key items themselves will be in different places the second times around.